qir-alliance/pyqir/qirlib/README.md

 ### Environment variables

-Building `qirlib` can be done with crate features which will either:

-- Download (and install) a preexisting LLVM build configured via environment variables (the [Cargo.toml [env] section](https://doc.rust-lang.org/nightly/cargo/reference/config.html#env) can also be used)
+Building `qirlib` can be done with crate features which will either download (and install) a preexisting LLVM build configured via environment variables (the
+[Cargo.toml [env] section](https://doc.rust-lang.org/nightly/cargo/reference/config.html#env)
-- Build LLVM from source and install it
-- Build LLVM from source and package it
+can also be used), build LLVM from source and install it, or build LLVM from source and package it

 - `QIRLIB_LLVM_EXTERNAL_DIR`
   - Path to where LLVM is already installed by user.
 Useful if you want to use